rednafi/scradium/README.md

   * `cd` to `content_scrap`
   * Run
     ```
-    $ scrapy crawl contents
+    $ scrapy crawl content_scrap
     ```
-  * You should a `contnets.jl` file in your current directory and the documents in `mediumContents` collection inside `mediumCrawl` database
+  * You should a `contents.jl` file in your current directory and the documents in `mediumContents` collection inside `mediumCrawl` database

   * You can count the number of documents saved in your local mongo database via running the following command in your `mongo shell`:
       ```